4-MeO-MiPT

 4-MeO-MiPT, also known as 4-methoxy-N-methyl-N-isopropyltryptamine, is a lesser-known psychedelic drug of the tryptamine and 4-methoxytryptamine families.
 It is the 4-methoxy analogue of MiPT and the O-methyl ether of 4-HO-MiPT.
 The drug is taken orally.

 It acts as a serotonin reuptake inhibitor and as a non-selective serotonin receptor agonist, including of the serotonin 5-HT_{2A} receptor.
 The drug produces psychedelic-like effects in animals.

 4-MeO-MiPT was first described by David Repke and Alexander Shulgin and colleagues in 1985.
 It was subsequently further described by Shulgin in his 1997 book TiHKAL (Tryptamines I Have Known And Loved).
 The drug was reported as a novel designer drug by 2016.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of 4-MeO-MiPT.

 Use and effects

-Shulgin found the effective dose to be 20 to 30 mg (or ~0.4 mg/kg body weight of subject) orally; the onset between ingestion and the first noticeable effects was 20 to 40 minutes, with a listed duration of 4 to 6 hours.
+Alexander Shulgin found the effective dose of 4-MeO-MiPT to be 20 to 30 mg (or ~0.4 mg/kg body weight of subject) orally; the onset between ingestion and the first noticeable effects was 20 to 40 minutes, with a listed duration of 4 to 6 hours.
 The effects were significantly milder than those of 4-HO-MiPT, with 4-MeO-MiPT producing erotic-enhancing effects, and few of the visuals common with tryptamines.
+Online anecdotal reports describe 4-MeO-MiPT as producing mild psychedelic effects with little body load.